UAAP Season 80: Seniors division

-The UAAP Season 80 seniors division basketball tournament began on September 9, 2017 at the Mall of Asia Arena.
-The tournament host is Far Eastern University and the tournament commissioner is Atty.
-Rebo Saguisag.
+The UAAP Season 80 seniors division basketball tournament began on September 9, 2017, at the Mall of Asia Arena.
+The tournament host is Far Eastern University and the tournament commissioner is Rebo Saguisag.
 The UAAP have adopted FIBA rules on technicals, timeouts, among others.
 The tournament still used referees from BRASCU for officiating.

 Men's tournament

 The primary venues are the Mall of Asia Arena and the Smart Araneta Coliseum.
 The Filoil Flying V Centre serves as the alternate venue (on the games on October 15 and 22) when the MOA Arena and Araneta Coliseum are unavailable.